 EquityMultiple clearly lists all the fees associated with each investment offering, in full transparency, within project documents found at the bottom of each offering page.

-For certain investments, most commonly equity investments, EquityMultiple is entitled to a percentage of investor profits after investors receive full return of invested principal.
+Some of the investments listed on EquityMultiple, generally equity investments, include a profit sharing model.
+The platform is entitled to a percentage of investor profits after investors receive full return of invested principal.
+This profit sharing ensures alignments between the platform and investors.

 EquityMultiple receives 10% of investor profits after investors have received all of their initial investment back.